skamensky/winwifiscanner/README.md

 # Notes

+The Python runtime for this program is Python 3.8.
+It contains f-strings and uses the `os.add_dll_directory` function which is new to Python 3.8.

 The original source code for the C++ code can be found [here](https://superuser.com/a/1436051/490393).
 It was written by [user541686](https://superuser.com/users/59271/user541686).
 The [wlanscan.cpp](wlanscan.cpp) version of the code was modified to enable DLL support.